freedomofpress/securedrop-docs/troubleshooting.rst

 |Per-recipientRule|

-If you'd rather not receive e-mails for your own comments on issues, there's a setting for that.
+If you'd rather not receive emails for your own comments on issues, there's a setting for that.
 Go to the "My account" page, select " I don't want to be notified of changes that I make myself" under "Email notifications" and hit Save.